otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/02-express-and-postman.md

 Let us do some refactoring.

-Create a folder named `controllers` in the root directory.
+In the root directory, create a folder named `controllers`.
 In the `controllers` folder, create a file named `index.js` and add the following code.

 ```javascript
 // Create a GET route